-Rather than fixing issues after they arise, preventative measures can be taken to proactively deter electric problems on your Polaris Ranger.
-For example, slapping some dielectric grease on all electric plugs and spark plugs can help prevent water and mud from cutting out the flow of electricity across the system.
-WD-40 is another temp fix that can help -- especially for a cracked or faulty sealed coil.
-An aftermarket airbox can also stop mud and water from getting on the mass airflow sensor, and unlie dielectric grease and WD-40, airbox upgrades are more permanent.
+Preventive measures can also be taken to proactively deter electric problems on your Polaris Ranger.
+For example, applying dielectric grease on all electric plugs and spark plugs can help prevent mud and water from cutting out the flow of electricity across the system.
+Similarly, using WD-40 can be a temporary fix for a cracked or faulty sealed coil.
+Aftermarket airboxes can also stop mud and water from getting on the mass airflow sensor, and unlike dielectric grease and WD-40, airbox upgrades are a more permanent solution.